openlibhums/memory-alpha/content/support/guides/workflow-reviewer.md

         - Minor revisions required
         - Major revisions required
         - Reject
-- Comments for the Editor
+- Comments for the editor
     - If you have additional comments, they can be added here.
 These will be visible only to the editor(s), although they may choose to share them with the author.

 ## Review complete